 Bielsa did not stay in Argentina for long.
 In summer 2016, he joined Lazio.
 Two days later, he accused the club of failing to sign the players he had requested—and quit.

-Last year, Bielsa moved on to Lille.
+A year later, Bielsa moved on to Lille.
 Handed full control of transfers, he booted out twelve players, many of them seniors—Rio Mavuba, Marko Baša, Vincent Enyeama.
 One of them, Éric Bauthéac, told L’Équipe that Bielsa had made up his mind based on a chat that had lasted forty-five seconds.
 After thirteen league games, Lille sat second from bottom.
 The club suspended Bielsa, then sacked him.
 “You cannot build a team without having a spine of experienced players to support quality youngsters,” Luís Campos, the sporting advisor, told RMC via ESPN.
 “For me, that was when the project was broken.”

 What Bielsa made of the failure is hard to say, but he will have taken something from it.
 He has said that the times in life when he grew was when he had lost, and the times he got worse was when he had won.
 “Success is deforming; it relaxes us, it cheats us, it makes us worse, it leads us to like ourselves too much,” he has said.
 “Failure is the opposite: it teaches us, it makes us solid, it brings us closer to our convictions, it makes us coherent.”